-If you are a Wisconsin S corporation, partnership, or LLC and elected to be taxed at the entity level in Wisconsin, complete Schedule ET-OS, Credit for Net Tax Paid to Another State.
+If you are a Wisconsin S corporation or partnership and elected to be taxed at the entity level in Wisconsin, complete Schedule ET-OS, Credit for Net Tax Paid to Another State.

 D. If All of the Income Taxed by the Other State is Considered Income for Wisconsin